noaharogers/foundation/README.md

 # foundation
-This is my Jekyll foundation project used to create new projects.
+This is my Jekyll foundation project.

 #### Install Jekyll
 ```